FlexMeasures/flexmeasures/documentation/tut/forecasting_scheduling.rst

 Forecasting & scheduling
 ========================

-Once FlexMeasures has been integrated with data (see :ref:`_tut_posting_data`), you can enjoy its forecasting and scheduling services.
+Once FlexMeasures has been integrated with data (see :ref:`tut_posting_data`), you can enjoy its forecasting and scheduling services.
-Let's take a look how to set this up (if you are hosting FlexMeasures yourself) and how to access this information.
+Let's take a look how to access this information (for all users of FlexMeasures) and how to set the data science queues for this up (if you are hosting FlexMeasures yourself).

-.. note: If you are not hosting FlexMeasures yourself, skip to :ref:`getting_prognoses`.
+If you want to learn more about the actual algorithms used in the background, head over to :ref:`algorithms`.

 Maintaining the queues
 ------------------------------------

+.. note:: If you are not hosting FlexMeasures yourself, skip right ahead to :ref:`how_queue_forecasting` or :ref:`getting_prognoses`.

 Here we assume you have access to a Redis server and configured it (see :ref:`redis-config`).